tarasglek/age-armored-decrypt/README.md

 TLDR: You will be able to commit your secrets straight to git and not worry about syncing/sharing your secrets between various devs/environments.

+If you aren't familiar with encryption you can roughly map "private key" to password and "public key" to username.

 # Tutorial
 Adapted from https://htmlpreview.github.io/?https://github.com/FiloSottile/age/blob/main/doc/age.1.html#EXAMPLES